MuckRock/documentcloud-hello-world-addon/README.md

 [Please see the Add-On documentation](https://github.com/MuckRock/documentcloud-hello-world-addon/wiki/)

-# DocumentCloud Heelo World Add-On
+# DocumentCloud Hello World Add-On

 This repository contains an example Add-On for DocumentCloud.
 It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom